corn-mendoza/toolbelt/README.md

 # Corn's Toolkit

 ## Azure
-- Setup SSH on Azure
+- Instructions on how to setup "cf ssh" on Azure

 ## UAAC
-- Setup UAAC on Windows/Linux to use on TKGI or TAS - works with WSL
+- Instructions on how to setup UAAC on Windows/Linux to use on TKGI or TAS - works with WSL